0xKourama/Elbanna-NP-Notes/Client-Side-Attacks.md

 https://developers.whatismybrowser.com/useragents/parse/#parse-useragent

 ## fingerprinting with AJAX:
+### Note:
-### Note: The POST request is issued against the same server where the malicious web page is stored, therefore the URL used in the `xmlhttp.open` method does not specify an IP address
+*In this example,* the POST request is issued against the same server where the malicious web page is stored, therefore the URL used in the `xmlhttp.open` method does not specify an IP address.

+A comment is added for when targeting a remote server
 ```html
 <!doctype html>
 <html>